mediaelement/mediaelement/docs/usage.md

 import 'mediaelement/all';
 ```

-**IMPORTANT**: In order to use the `$.fn.mediaelementplayer` plugin, you will need to import jQuery as well in your bundle like follows:
+**IMPORTANT**: To ensure you can use the `$.fn.mediaelementplayer` plugin, you will need to import jQuery as well in your bundle like follows:

 1. Create a `jquery-global.js` file that contains:
 ```javascript